Want to follow along with this writing? Sign up Today, it's free and easy

 I love the story itself and the way you told the stories using letters.

-about 1 year ago Cassidy Ozias said:
+over 1 year ago Cassidy Ozias said:

 Awe!
 This is really cute!
 I like how you portrayed the story through the letters the main character was writing to Angel.
 I knew she was gonna fall in love with Trey (I loved it nevertheless)and I really liked the ending.